 Build: Cap firm, body very spongy

-Aromas: Shaft – hay (muted); Foot – Chocolate, caramel, raisins; Cold Draw – Cocoa powder
+Aromas: Wrapper – hay (muted); Foot – Chocolate, caramel, raisins; Cold Draw – Cocoa powder

 Flavors: Initial leather, caramel, cream, pepper; espresso finish; heavy spice initially; more floral and nutty in middle third; gets woodier, earthy w/cedar and pecan.